 The story takes place sometimes “around 1950”.
 The movie opens with Hester (Rachel Weisz), a troubled and depressed woman, attempting to take her own life.
-From there the story unfolds through a series of flashbacks sprinkled throughout the film that tell the story of her lifeless marriage to a devoted but passionless Court Judge (Simon Russell Beale) and her eventual fling with Freddie Page (Tom Hiddleston), a pilot and war hero.
-In the flashbacks, Hester is a quiet and reserved woman who has a genuine affection for her husband.
+From there the story unfolds through a series of flashbacks sprinkled throughout.
+They tell the story of Hester’s lifeless marriage to a devoted but passionless Court Judge (Simon Russell Beale) and her eventual fling with Freddie Page (Tom Hiddleston), a pilot and war hero.
+Hester is a quiet and reserved woman with a genuine affection for her husband.
 But there is an emotional disconnect between the two which is most evident during a visit with his domineering mother.
 In a different flashback we see her meeting and eventually falling for the charismatic Freddie.
-In an almost puppy-love way, she falls for him.
-She’s struck by his vivacity and the way he lives for the moment.
-His energy is so vastly different from her husband’s which eventually leads her to make a costly decision.
+In an almost puppy-love way, she’s struck by his vivacity and ‘live for the moment’ mentality which leads her to make a costly decision.

 Tom Hiddleston is fantastic as Freddie.
 I’ve become a huge Hiddleston fan as he seems to have a natural ability when it comes to acting.
 Whether he’s portraying a classic literary figure or a comic book supervillain, Hiddleston commands the screen and never seems to struggle with the material he’s given.
 Here he sells us completely on Freddie’s free-spirited energy.
-But we also see a part of the character that causes us to question not only him but his relationship with Hester.
-It’s a vigorous performance that shows us a someone who is both romantic and troubling.
+But he shows us another side of the character which causes us to question not only him but his motivations.